dotnet/runtime/docs/installer/design-docs/host-tracing.md

 * Redirect the trace to a file instead - this would be done by setting `COREHOST_TRACE=1` and also `COREHOST_TRACEFILE=<path>` in the environment for the process.
 * For custom host support a way to capture the trace output in code.
 This will be done by adding `*_set_trace_listener` functions to `hostfxr` and `hostpolicy` which would let the custom host intercept all tracing.

+This is directly related to #4455.
+Also solution for #4112 might eventually use these mechanisms.

 ## Components involved
 Host tracing spans various components:
 * `dotnet` or `apphost` executable